betaglot/plantabeta/docs/dev/DesignedForYou.md

 ::: info Purpose

 - **Show don't tell!** Use the Classic Writing Style
-- Write a page which shows the planters at Quastuco what PutPlant is, how it is designed for them and how to use it
+- Write a page which shows the plantors at Quastuco what PutPlant is, how it is designed for them and how to use it
 - Write a paragraph summarizing this page and post it in the WhatsApp group

 :::